DSU-Digital-Sound-Design/s-25-dad-322-audio-production-II/content/assignments/wr1.md

 # Instructions

-Prepare a written reply for an in-class discussion:
+Prepare a written response for an in-class discussion centered on Thomas Edison's list of technologies.
+This preparation involves several steps:

-- Sort Edison’s list according to actual usage today (from frequent to rare), according to your best personal estimate.
-- Assign a percentage to each item that in your opinion reflects its contemporary significance (should add up to 100%).
+1. **Reordering Edison's Technologies**: Rearrange the items on Edison's list based on their current usage frequency.
+Begin with the most frequently used and end with the least used, based on your best guess.
+2. **Assigning Significance Percentages**: Allocate a percentage to each item, reflecting its modern-day significance.
+Ensure that the total percentage for all items equals 100%.
-- For the purpose of the discussion, let’s extend ‘the phonograph’ to any sound recording technology in general use today.
-You can be liberal in your interpretation of Edison’s list in terms of contemporary technology.
+3. **Broadening the Definition of 'the Phonograph'**: When discussing 'the phonograph', consider it as any widely-used sound recording technology today.
+Feel free to interpret other items on Edison’s list in the context of modern technology.
-- Argue in favor of your list.
-You can make use of statistics and other published information to make your case, but I’m primarily interested in your personal view on recording technology’s cultural significance in different areas.
-Try to consider cultural and social contexts other than your own.
+4. **Supporting Your List**: Justify the order of your list.
+While you may use statistics and published data to support your argument, the focus should be on your perspective regarding the cultural significance of recording technologies.
+Include considerations of different cultural and social contexts.
-- Why are the items at the bottom of your list there?
-Will some of them become more significant in the future?
-Speculate about underlying technological, social, and cultural developments!
+5. **Examining Lower-ranked Items**: Analyze why certain items are at the bottom of your list.
+Speculate about their potential future significance and the technological, social, and cultural factors that might influence this.
-- Offer a personal critical perspective on how technology has developed (and will continue to develop) since Edison’s invention.
-  Consider the sociocultural changes that accompany these developments, to which degree you are in favor of them, but also in which respects you are not.

-# Submission format

-Submit a single-page Microsoft Word document named writeup.docx (300 words max.).

-# References & useful resources

-Edison, Thomas A. (1878).
-“The Phonograph and Its Future.”
-In: _The North American Review_ 126.262, pp. 527–36.
-JSTOR: 25110210.

-Sterne, Jonathan (2003). _The Audible Past.
-Cultural Origins of Sound Reproduction_.
-Durham and London: Duke University Press.
-450 pp. mit library: 001141682.
+6. **Personal Critical Perspective**: Offer a critique of how technology has evolved since Edison's time.
+Discuss the sociocultural changes that accompany these technological advancements, expressing both your approval and disapproval of these changes.

 [^1]: Sterne 2003, p.
 202.